ArctosDB/documentation-wiki/_how_to/How-to-Upload-Media-to-TACC.markdown

 ![TACC User Portal Connection](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/TACC_user_portal_connection.png)

 * Once you connect, you will be prompted to enter a TACC Token Code.
 In order to do this, you will need to install the TACC Token app for multi-factor authentication.
 Read the [TACC instructions](https://portal.tacc.utexas.edu/tutorials/multifactor-authentication) on this process.
 After you are set up for authentication, enter the TACC Token at the prompt.
 * If you have successfully entered the TACC Token, you will be taken to your directory.
-Go up to the root directory and then select corral-tacc ---> projects ---> arctos
+Go up to the root directory and then select corral-tacc > projects > arctos
 * Each institution should have a directory for their media in https://web.corral.tacc.utexas.edu/arctos/
 * Within that directory, you can organize your media files however you want
+* Internal path /corral-tacc/projects/arctos/web/ writes to external path https://web.corral.tacc.utexas.edu/arctos/

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**